randarp/typed-contract/documents/wiki/Setup typed contract.md

 3. Create a script tag that references the .js file.

 ### NPM
-If you would prefer to use a package manager, you will need NPM to install typed-contract.
+If you would prefer to use a package manager, you will need NPM to install typedcontract.

-1. Install it into your project: npm install typed-contract –save
+1. Install it into your project: npm install typedcontract –save